S. Saraswathi Amma: Career

 Saraswathi Amma joined All India Radio, Thiruvananthapuram station in 1965 as the producer of the women's section programs.
 She got the job at All India Radio while she was gaining fame as a lawyer.
 She came to All India Radio at a time when programs for women were minimal.
 She introduced the idea of a special program for women on All India Radio and started a program called Sthreekalkk Mathram [For Women Only].
 Later, she revived the Mahilalayam a women's program in the All India Radio, and became the producer and presenter of it.
 At a time when programs for women were rare, she was reimagining the program Mahilalayam, including women's literary works, plays, and success stories of famous women in various fields.
 After becoming the presenter of Mahilalayam, people affectionately called her Mahilalayam Chechi (meaning elder sister).

 Saraswathi Amma received national award in 1985 for her radio program Manaswini Manavathi.
 It was a program to identify and involve the underprivileged working class women in the society.
 After presenting this program from the Delhi station, it was proposed to be broadcast on radio stations in other states of India.

 At a time when Malayali women who were active in the literary field were rare, Saraswathi Amma started the radio program 'Masika', through which she provided an opportunity for unknown ordinary women writers to grow.

 Saraswathi Amma was also behind the formation of children's choirs in schools under the leadership of All India Radio.
 She later became deputy station director of All India Radio, and retired in 1987.

 Contributions

 Akasathile Nakshatrarangal [Stars in the Sky] is a memoir written by S. Saraswathi Amma about her twenty-six-year career at All India Radio.
 She has also authored books such as, Pookkalum Kunjungalum [Flowers and Kids], Kuppichillum Rosadalamnum [broken glass pieces and Rose Petals], and Ammamar Arinjirikkan [For mothers to know].

-Saraswathi Amma wrote Vanithakalkk Mathram [for women only], a column for women in Mangalam Weekly for a long time.
-She also wrote the Vanithavedi column, another column for women, in the Malayala Manorama weekly for two decades.
+Saraswathi Amma wrote Vanithakalkk Mathram [For Women Only], a column for women in Mangalam Weekly and also wrote the Vanithavedi column, another female-centric column, in the Malayala Manorama weekly for two decades.